ggbot-org/ggbot/docs/ec2-services.md

 Since there is one service per EC2 instance, the service name will be always _ggbot2_.

-Start from latest image created with steps described in [EC2 base AMI](./ec2-base-ami.md).

 See [how to launch EC2 instance](./ec2-launch-instance.md).

 ## Deploy stage